-ZELL MILLER SCHOLARSHIPS: The Zell Miller Scholarship program is a program to reward students who achieve and maintain high academic progress.
+ZELL MILLER SCHOLARSHIPS: The Zell Miller Scholarship program is designed to reward students who achieve and maintain high academic progress.
 To qualify for this program a student must meet all of the requirements for HOPE Scholarship (see below) and must, additionally, achieve a high school HOPE (core) GPA of 3.7 or higher and achieve a 1200 or better on the math and reading portion of one SAT administration or a composite score of 26 or better on one administration of the ACT.
-The student must also maintain a 3.3 college GPA.
+The student must also maintain a 3.3 GPA while in college.
 A student who qualifies for the Zell Miller Scholarship is eligible to receive \$4,000 per academic year for full-time study or \$2,000 for half-time study.
 This amount is subject to change from year to year.

 HOPE SCHOLARSHIPS: The HOPE Scholarship is Georgia's unique and nationally recognized program for helping its students succeed.
 Helping Outstanding Pupils Educationally (HOPE) is an educational program to reward students who have earned good grades by helping with the expense of continuing their education after they graduate from high school.
-If you have been a Georgia resident for at least two years enrolling in a degree program, you may be eligible for the HOPE Scholarship.
-A student may be eligible for HOPE Scholarship immediately following high school graduation if the student has achieved a 3.0 HOPE (core) GPA upon graduation.
+If a student has been a Georgia resident for at least two years or graduated from a Georgia-approved high school and has one year of residency prior to enrolling in a degree program, he/she may be eligible for the HOPE Scholarship.
+A student may be eligible to receive the HOPE Scholarship immediately following high school graduation if the student has achieved a 3.0 HOPE (core) GPA upon graduation.
+A student may also be eligible to receive the HOPE Scholarship if he or she has achieved a 3.0 college GPA at 30, 60 or 90 attempted hours.
 Every HOPE eligible student must maintain a GPA of 3.0 to continue receiving the scholarship.
 HOPE recipients receive \$3,600 per academic year scholarship for full-time study or \$1,800 for half-time study.
 This amount is subject to change from year to year.

 GTEG: The Georgia Tuition Equalization Grant (GTEG) is for residents of Georgia seeking degrees from eligible private colleges and universities, located within the State of Georgia to assist with their cost of attendance.
-GTEG recipients must enroll as a full-time student in order to receive this grant.
-The amount of this grant varies from year to year depending on the State of Georgia Budget.
+GTEG recipients must enroll as full-time students in order to receive this grant.
+GTEG recipients receive \$700 per year.
+However, the amount of this grant varies from year to year depending on the State of Georgia budget.